Norwegian Customer Support role

 eller i hela Sverige

-One of our customers in the automotive industry, probably the coolest one out there at the moment, is now looking for their next star to join their team of dedicated customer service agents.
+One of our customers in the automotive industry, probably the coolest one out there at the moment, is now looking for the next star to join their team of dedicated customer service agents.

 Cool new features, products, and services will be supported and you will assist customers via phone, email, chat, and Social media.